top of page

 Chicken (including ground chicken bone), tapioca, peas, carrots, vitamins, minerals, salt, water sufficient for processing.

-So our main ingredients in this formula are Chicken & tapioca - for $14.00, you can't be too much of a hater but if I had to choose between this and the Prime Pantry one, I would still get the Prime Pantry one.
-I'm not sure what the carb % is of this one as it isn't listed on the website and I haven't asked them about this one.
+So our main ingredients in this formula are Chicken & tapioca even though the roll is called Chicken & Vegetables - for $9 per kilo, you can't be too much of a hater but if I had to choose between this and the Prime Pantry one, I would still get the Prime Pantry one.

-Thanks for stopping by to learn more about what's inside the products you buy for your dogs.
+Thanks for stopping by to learn more about what's inside the products you buy for your dogs - my thoughts on products are simply that, and assumptions are also made so it's important you make decisions that are right for you, my aim is simply to get you to start reading ingredient labels.
 Please know that all Prime100 products are complete and balanced and if you have any product questions, please reach out, they have always been great at answering questions.